The Best Way To Hold Your Guitar Pick

 The best way to hold your guitar pick is what is best for you.
 I know that sounds weird but it’s true.
 People often ask “is it better to play with the thumb & first finger, or the thumb & second finger, or is it best to use the fingers & pick together?”

 There are many different ways you can do it & it’s really up to you & how you approach the guitar & what style of music you choose to play.
+One thing to take into consideration is the type of pick you choose to use.

 Playing with your fingers and pick at the same time is called “hybrid picking” and is a very common technique among guitarists who like to do both.
 It’s hard to say what fingers it’s best to hold it between.
 Everybody plays different and that is what makes learning guitar so cool.
 You can plat it the way you choose.